naqash263/NovaWrite/replit.md

 # Overview

-This is a full-stack blog application built with a Laravel 11 backend and React frontend.
-The application provides a comprehensive content management system for creating, managing, and publishing blog posts with categories and file management capabilities.
-Users can browse published posts on the frontend, while authenticated administrators can manage content through a dedicated admin dashboard with rich text editing.
+This is a comprehensive portfolio + blog website for Naqash Thaheem (Systems Analyst & Automation Specialist) built with Laravel 11 backend and React + Vite + TypeScript frontend.
+The application provides a professional portfolio showcasing skills and experience, along with a full-featured blog system and admin dashboard for content management.
+Features include JWT authentication, blog posts with file attachments, category filtering, search functionality, and a protected admin panel.

 # User Preferences